Growth Mindset Tip: Drop Your Fear of Trying

 If you put off doing things that have to be done, then you may be dealing with procrastination.
 (Click for my post about procrastination.)

 For the things that are optional, you get to decide whether you will try them, and how, and when.
-You get to make a risks and benefits assessment before you decide to try, and reassessment as you proceed with the trying.
+You get to make a risk and benefits assessment before you decide to try, and reassess as you proceed with the trying.

 When you are assessing something to decide whether you want to try to do it, figure out why you want to achieve the particular goal.